rozkminiacz/jekyll-now/_posts/2018-04-14-Parametrized-tests-with-Spek.md

 ![Header](https://raw.githubusercontent.com/rozkminiacz/rozkminiacz.github.io/master/_posts/spek-parametrized-header.png)

+There are some cases in which we have to check our system for various input.
+Good example would be some kind of form validation both on front and backend.
+There are many approaches to create test code which covers all necessary cases, we can just copy-paste methods (not recommended), make many assertions in one test method (we can lost some valuable errors) or use parametrized test functionality bundled within test framework we are using.

-Well, if you want have different input on your tests while using jUnit, you have to use parametrized runner and add some methods with dedicated annotations.
+Well, if you want have different input on your tests while using jUnit4, you have to use parametrized runner and add some methods with dedicated annotations.
 And implement method returning list of parameters and expected output.

 ```java